RCOSDP/weko/docs/developersguide/application-architecture.rst

 Application architecture
 ========================
-Invenio is at the core an application built on-top of the Flask web development framework, and fully understanding Invenio's architectual design requires you to understand core concepts from Flask which will briefly be covered here.
+WEKO3 is at the core an application built on-top of the Flask web development framework, and fully understanding WEKO3's architectual design requires you to understand core concepts from Flask which will briefly be covered here.

 The Flask application is exposed via different *application interfaces* depending on if the application is running in a webserver, CLI or job queue.

-Invenio adds a powerful *application factory* on top of Flask, which takes care of dynamically assembling an Invenio application from the many individual modules that makes up Invenio, and which also allow you to easily extend Invenio with your own modules.
+WEKO3 adds a powerful *application factory* on top of Flask, which takes care of dynamically assembling an WEKO3 application from the many individual modules that makes up WEKO3, and which also allow you to easily extend WEKO3 with your own modules.

 Core concepts
 -------------